 Sauvie Island Corn Mazes

 All three Sauvie Island Pumpkin patches mentioned above have corn mazes this year.
 Topaz Farms, The Pumpkin Patch, and Bella Organics.
-They’re also all the same price $8-10, except for the haunted mazes on weekends!
+They’re all about the same price $8-10, except for the haunted mazes on weekends!
 So pick your design. :)

 Portland Pumpkin Patch Tips

 - First, remember that COVID is still a thing and these farms are working really hard to keep people safe, happy, and stay in business.
 Wear a mask.
 Physically distance.
 And have some patience.